 France has the Romans to thank for this selfless act.
 They worshipped Strenua, the goddess of the New Year, purity and wellbeing, and as a result they exchanged gifts as good omens.

-The tradition has lived on in France despite being banned after the French revolution and nowadays some firefighters even knock on people's doors offering up calendars in return for "etrennes" donations.
+The tradition has lived on in France despite being banned after the French Revolution and nowadays firefighters and rubbish collectors even knock on people’s doors offering up calendars in return for "etrennes" donations.

-The concierge: If your building's caretaker has been particularly helpful and polite, anything from €30 to €50.
-That way they can buy a few books to help them kill the hours they spend all alone downstairs.
+The concierge/Gardien: If your building’s caretaker has been particularly helpful and polite, anything from €30 to €50.
+Although residents who have been there a few years may well give more, especially if the gardien has also been there a while.

 The mail deliverer: Postal workers should get between €5 and €8, France TV Info argues, especially if they come round to yours armed with a rival calendar to that of the fire-fighters.

 The cleaner: At least €50.
 Remember the times your flat was a tip and how the cleaner left it looking sparkling before you hosted all those guests.
 That and the fact that they are likely underpaid, anyway.